 Accurate depictions of trophic connections, based on data from trophic ecology studies, are fundamental to the ecosystem models that the IATTC staff has begun to use to assess the ecological impacts of fishing, and to forecast potential changes in ecosystem structure due to fishing and/or climate change.
 However, the most recent trophic data used in the current version of the ecosystem model of the EPO (Olson and Watters 2003) were collected in the early 1990s.
-Since then some of the strongest El Niño events on record have occurred, with potentially significant effects on the diets and abundance of key predators.
+Since then, the floating-object fishery has shown a five-fold increase in effort, impacting a diverse suite of oceanic species.
+Furthermore, in the past 20 years the EPO has experienced some of the strongest El Niño events on record.
+Together, these anthropogenic and environmental impacts are likely to have had a significant effect on the diets and relative abundances of key predators and their prey.